bananasss00/Rando-Injector/README.md

 # Rando-Injector

 ## How to compile?
-It has been edited to include interactive mode (you provide process name and dll name on-the-go, not hardcoding it).
+It has been edited to include interactive mode (you provide process name and dll name on the go, not hardcoding it) - that's the only change.

 1) Change all bytes(0x00, 0x01, 0x03....) in define "JUNKS" to random bytes
 2) Change size this block by add new bytes